Princess Cécile Marie of Bourbon-Parma: Last years, death and burial

-In addition to Carlist activities, in her last years Cécile Marie also took part in events for the Ducal House of Bourbon-Parma.
-On 5 April 2014, she acted as godmother at the baptism of Princess Cecilia Maria of Bourbon-Parma, the daughter of her nephew.
-In July of the same year, during an interview with a newspaper, Cécile Marie spoke about her sister Marie Thérèse, when asked why her sister had never married, Cécile Marie stated that "She has a very high standard.
+In addition to Carlist activities, in her last years Cécile Marie also took part in events related to the Royal and Ducal House of Bourbon-Parma: on 5 April 2014, she acted as godmother at the baptism of Princess Cecilia Maria of Bourbon-Parma, the daughter of her nephew.
+In July of the same year, during an interview with a French newspaper, Cécile Marie spoke about her sister Marie Thérèse, when asked why her sister had never married, Cécile Marie stated that "she has a very high standard.
 If she were presented with an opportunity, she would have seized it.
 But nothing in line with her aspirations has come to distract her from her cult of independence."
-In 2016 Cécile Marie returned to Parma, where she had already been in 2014 and 2012, to participate in the baptism of Prince Charles Henry of Bourbon-Parma, third son of the Duke of Parma.
+In 2016 Cécile Marie returned to Parma, where she had already been in 2014 and 2012, to attend the baptism of Prince Carlos Enrique of Bourbon-Parma, third child of the Duke of Parma.
 On that occasion the Princess was photographed while being helped to walk by her sisters Marie Thérèse and Marie des Neiges and by her nephew Prince Charles-Henri de Lobkowicz, who represented Princess Marie Françoise.
 In the same year she visited the ancient ducal lands, and in particular the city of Fontanellato, where she was received by the mayor, Francesco Trivelloni.

 In 2018, Cécile Marie and her sisters Marie Thérèse and Marie des Neiges reconciled with their older sister, Marie Françoise, with whom they had come into conflict because of their different views on Carlism.
 The sisters spent a lot of time together after reconciling.

 In the last years of her life, Princess Cécile Marie suffered from several diseases that led her to be cared for by her sisters and a nurse.
-Princess Cécile Marie died in Paris on 1 September 2021, five days after she attended the funeral of her sister Princess Marie Thérèse.
+In particular, she suffered from an important and serious illness which kept her confined to her home in the last years of her life.
+Princess Cécile Marie died in the Broca hospital in Paris on 1 September 2021, five days after she attended the funeral of her sister Princess Marie Thérèse.
 Her death was announced in an official statement made by her nephew, Prince Carlos, Duke of Parma.
 A Catholic funeral was held at the Notre-Dame-des-Champs, Paris on 10 September 2021.
-She was cremated, and her remains were buried in the family crypt in Sanctuary of Santa Maria della Steccata in Parma, Italy.

-The funeral mass was attended by members of her family including the Duke of Parma and Piacenza; Prince Jaime, Count of Bardi; Princess Margarita, Countess of Colorno; Princess Carolina, Marchioness of Sala; Princess Marie-Françoise, Princess Edouard de Lobkowicz; Princess Marie des Neiges, Countess of Castillo de La Mota; Prince Amaury of Bourbon-Parma and Prince Charles-Henri de Lobkowicz.
+The funeral mass was attended by members of her family including Prince Carlos, Duke of Parma and Piacenza; Prince Jaime, Count of Bardi; Princess Margarita, Countess of Colorno; Princess Carolina, Marchioness of Sala; Princess Marie-Françoise, Princess Edouard de Lobkowicz; Princess Marie des Neiges, Countess of Castillo de La Mota; Prince Amaury of Bourbon-Parma and Prince Charles-Henri de Lobkowicz.
+Finally, she was cremated, and her remains were buried in the family crypt in Sanctuary of Santa Maria della Steccata in Parma, Italy, on 18 March 2022.